huynguyen7/huynguyen7/README.md

 ## Hi there 👋

 I am **Huy Nguyen**, a Software Engineer with 4+ years of experience developing backend systems and high-performance data engineering solutions at Nordstrom and beyond.
 Skilled in Java, Python, and SQL, with a record in designing REST APIs, optimizing data pipelines for big datasets, and enhancing system performance.
 Experienced in distributed computing, data streaming with Kafka, and cloud architecture on AWS and GCP, also excel in creating impactful solutions that streamline financial planning, improve data accessibility, and meet strategic business objectives.
-Published contributor in machine learning research and driving data-informed decision-making through large-scale system optimization.
+Published contributor in machine learning research and driving data-informed decision-making through large-scale system design, development and optimization.

 ### Tech Stack